-Instructional Support Team (IST) & Multi-Tier System Supports (MTSS/ RtII)
+Multi-Tier System Supports (MTSS/RtII)

-Instructional Support and Multi-Tier System Supports / Response to Instruction & Intervention are specific processes that support students in the general education classroom.
+Multi-Tier System Supports / Response to Instruction & Intervention are specific processes that support students in the general education classroom.
 They are designated to help identify and close the gaps for students who are experiencing difficulty in meeting grade-level benchmarks in a specific area or are at risk for academic failure.
 Students who are experiencing behavioral difficulties may also be referred for support.

-Instructional Support and Response to Intervention identifies the student's academic need and assigns the student to the appropriate educational intervention.
+Multi-tiered system supports and Response to Intervention identifies the student's academic need and assigns the student to the appropriate educational intervention.
 The interventions are designed to be specific to student needs.
 Students are monitored to determine their response to the intervention.
 The intervention is ceased once the student has demonstrated appropriate gains in the identified area.
 If the student continues to experience difficulties despite instructional and intervention support, the student may be referred for further testing for Special Education services.